arielza/us_zipcode_food/README.md

 or at least if the types of restaurants around have any correlation with it; The analysis found a small correlation and almost zero correlation between the number of food venues and the price of houses around.

-Hopping to find a better way to business owner in the resturants business to identify best areas by the type of cousine, Or helping house owner understand the true values of a food venues around.
+Hopping to find a better way for business owners in the restaurant business to identify best areas by the type of cuisine, Or helping house owner understand the true values of food venues around.

 ## Findings